 Most of the change is stemming from workarounds created in response to Sr Management change initiatives.

 Seeing this, we’ve been reworking and reconsidering what part the people asked to change (process owners/holders/users) and management (process champions/guys in suits/office workers) play in working with this paradoxical situation.

 - How do management and process owners work together to make changes?

 - When has a bad idea gone too far, and how do we recognize it as a bad idea and not just a failure of effort?

-- Noticing that change that sticks comes from people creating workarounds because they feel that management’s change initiatives will not work, are wrong, not liked, etc… what is useful about knowing this?
+- Noticing that change that sticks comes from people creating workarounds because they feel that management’s change initiatives will not work, are wrong, not liked, etc… what is helpful about knowing this?

-- Noticing that management chooses to push harder on certain change initiatives when they notice resistance – causing more workarounds and people to ‘follow new SOP’s in language only’ how can this be useful?
+- Noticing that management chooses to push harder on specific change initiatives when they see resistance – causing more workarounds and people to ‘follow new SOP’s in language only’ how can this be useful?

-This has been an interesting finding, and I look forward to seeing how we can make this paradox useful and amplify areas that work and muffle those that don’t.
+This has been an interesting finding, and I look forward to seeing how we can make this helpful paradox and amplify areas that work and muffle those that don’t.

 What do you think?